top of page

 by David French

-David French is also a committed conservative.
+David French is politically conservative.
 In Divided We Fall: America's Secession Threat and How to Restore Our Nation, he discusses the dangers of our divides growing worse, and the threat of America coming apart.
 He argues we should be brave in attempting to heal these divides.

 by Jeff Flake